Natural Pesticides for Your Home Garden

 People are losing their trust in the diet they are consuming and looking for alternate ways to stay healthy.
 That's where homegrown food comes in - and it explains why we're seeing a rise in interest in this type of growing.
 In fact, the most recent statistics suggest that home growing is up 17% across households in the United States, and that 35% of households are growing some of their own food.
 In Canada, the number is even higher; Statistics Canada reports that 57% of Canadians aregrowing fruits, herbs, vegetables or flowers for personal use.

-Homegrown foods can be a good substitute for fruits and vegetables that have been overly fertilized, but gardening at home comes with its own set of troubles.
-The garden has to be meticulously cared for and its growth and soil has to be closely monitored in order for it to provide high yields that are fresh and free from any harmful substances.
+But gardening at home - and doing it organically - can be a challenge.
+In fact, a garden has to be meticulously cared for and its growth and soil has to be closely monitored in order for it to provide high yields that are fresh and free from any harmful substances.

-Here are some natural pesticides you can make at home to protect your garden from harmful insects.
+Common pests are often what gets in the way of growers' organic gardening goals.
+Here are some natural pesticides you can use protect your garden from harmful insects.

 The Combo Insecticide

 These mixtures don't take much time to prepare, and in the end save you money and save your garden.
-The natural ingredients in all these sprays guarantee that no harm comes to your homegrown crops.
+The natural ingredients in all these sprays guarantee that no harm comes to your homegrown crops - or to your health.
 Putting this type of effort in your home garden will benefit you with an organic and fresh produce, which is the best source of nutrition for you and your family.